 We can restore any wood or steel architectural element that can be brought to our facility.
 This includes pillars, crown molding, baseboards, other trim, bas reliefs, and other decorative pieces.
 We use the same green restoration processes for architectural elements as we do doors and windows.

 Our thorough steel window restoration program includes disassembly; old coating and rust removal on all surfaces using high-tech blast stripping equipment; welding and fabrication repair; metal epoxy restoration; grinding and sanding smooth; the glass is glazed with either putty glazing, silicone glazing sealant, or steel glazing stops; new high performance priming with rust prevention; and finish paints or powder coating.
 All steps of our restoration processes emphasize environmentally friendly practices, and reusing or recycling all materials.

-Our non-chemical paint stripping process involves the use of different light waves at different distances, durations, and intensities.
-We can provide just paint stripping for elements for your projects as well as our other services.
+Our non-chemical paint stripping process for wood involves the use of different light waves, hence the name Lightwave Stripping, at different distances, durations, and intensities.
+We can provide just paint stripping for elements of your projects as well as our other services.
 We are proud to add our new green industrial stripping station to our extensive green practice list.

 For steel window stripping, our two blast cabinets remove old coatings and rust.
 Next, the blast media goes through a separation process where it is recycled and the old coatings can be collected for proper disposal.